 Prepare for the Paperwork

 When it comes to moving apartments, let alone moving countries, it’s essential you keep all your paperwork in order.
-If you don’t want to have to take it with you too many folders filled with papers, apps like Evernote offer an easy way of organizing your most important documents.
+If you don’t want to have to take too many folders filled with papers, apps like Evernote offer an easy way of organizing your most important documents.
 You should make sure to keep all the documents relating to your current home country and apartment, from taxes to bills you’ve paid for.
 Find out if you need a temporary visa and how long will it take for you to become a resident and a citizen.
 In case you haven’t cut ties with your current home country, make sure you know what your obligations are, particularly ones relating to your taxes.
 Expanding your knowledge on all these matters as well as keeping track of all your paperwork will make an otherwise stressful and unorganized situation way more manageable.

 Passports and Visas